WELCOME

 Student Well-Being

-• 1 in 5 Maine high school students reported experiencing four or more Adverse Childhood Experiences.
-The rate is higher for girls than for boys.
+• Over 1 in 4 Maine high school students reported experiencing four or more Adverse Childhood Experiences.
+This rate is increasing over time.
+The rate is higher for girls (33%) than for boys (20%).

-• 59% of middle school students and 57% of high school students in Maine report feeling like they matter in their community (2019).
+• 54% of middle school students and 50% of high school students in Maine report feeling like they matter in their community.
+These rates are dropping over time, meaning more and more students feel that they don’t matter.

 For more data disaggregated by subgroup such as gender and race/ethnicity, click “Read More” below.